Find Accommodation in South Africa

-Putting a bouncy castle in your back garden is an almost full proof guarantee of clientèle.
-Or at least, those of a certain age group.
-If you're in the presence of a four-year old, there is virtually no stronger magnet.
-'Mom, it's a jumpy castle!' emitted together with a gasp of excitement and much hand tugging, and before long, we're sitting in the sun dappled — disturbed intermittently by rain – garden amidst much tree climbing and blown up castle jumping – the things that please small people!
+‘Mom, it’s a jumpy castle!’ emitted together with a gasp of excitement and much hand tugging, and before long, we’re sitting in the sun dappled – disturbed intermittently by rain – garden amidst much tree climbing and blown up castle jumping – the things that please small people!

-But it wasn't all that bad.
+But it wasn’t all that bad.
 I mean, for us adults.
-On the contrary, Vanilla Café was something of a find, considering it was right next door to our accommodation and one of the few child-friendly restaurants in Greyton ...
+On the contrary, Vanilla Cafe was something of a find, considering it was right next door to our accommodation and one of the few child-friendly restaurants in Greyton.

-The Vanilla Café sits opposite the Oak and Vigne Café, an espresso and sandwich bar that serves light lunches, runs a deli and wine cellar and also houses Von Geusau's chocolates.
-One assumes that the two manage to co-exist harmoniously for it must feel, when times are tough, that one or the other is seriously encroaching on the other's turf.
-Yet as I watch, patrons seem to wander between the two, and when the sun is out (and it hasn't been much of the weekend) then the pretty little garden of the Vanilla Café is the place where locals and visitors mingle.
+The Vanilla Cafe sits opposite the Oak and Vigne Café, an espresso and sandwich bar that serves light lunches, runs a deli and wine cellar and also houses Von Geusau’s chocolates.
+One assumes that the two manage to co-exist harmoniously for it must feel, when times are tough, that one or the other is seriously encroaching on the other’s turf.

 The café tag is a bit of a euphemism, as the menu is rather elaborate for a country outlet that's big on breakfast.
 For one, the breakfast line-up includes the Cape Town Kugel — a combination of smoked salmon, avocado, poached eggs and hollandaise sauce all served up on an English muffin, and the lunch menu even boasts a vegetarian burger!